dmcollins/documentation/docs/installation/manual/configuring_drupal.md

 Navigate to `/admin/config/islandora/iiif` to ensure that Islandora IIIF is pointing to our Cantaloupe server.

+If you installed Cantaloupe 5 according with the default configuration, it is likely that your server location is http://localhost:8182/iiif/2

 ![Configuring Islandora IIIF](../../assets/configuring_iiif.png)

 Next, configure Openseadragon by navigating to `/admin/config/media/openseadragon` and ensuring everything is set up properly.